beccacarmichael/GEOM67/README.txt

 -   Height and distance calculations will be meters.
 -   Calculations are for potential hours of sunlight, and can’t account for overcast days, storms, etc.
 -   Geospatial data will be provided in WGS 1984 Geocordinate System.
--   Average sunlight hours and total sunlight hours produces very similar results, as a result of the number of potential hours averaging over the course of the year.
+-   Average potential sunlight hours and total sunlight hours rounded to nearly identical results, as stretching the results out over the course of the year reflected rotation of the earth, with extreme values (e.g. 30 nights of sunlight / 30 days of darkness) got averaged out.
 ###############################################################

 ################### IDENTIFIED BUGS ###########################